Rogers Pass (Montana): Golden eagle migration route

 The region is a noted location for observation of golden eagles and, to a lesser extent, bald eagles.
 In March and April, strong westerly winds help migrating flocks of eagles cross the Continental Divide so that they can spend the summer on the Great Plains.
 During these months, over 800 golden eagles and 129 bald eagles have been observed heading east.
 From mid-September through October, a similar migration occurs, but in the opposite direction.
 This is also a migration route used by other raptors such as northern goshawks, red-tailed hawks, and rough-legged hawks.
 Canada geese, tundra swans, and snow geese also use the pass during migration periods.
 The golden eagles and other birds can be observed from a distance as close as 100 to 500 ft.

 Climate

 According to the Köppen climate classification system, Rogers Pass has a humid continental climate, abbreviated "Dfb" on climate maps.
 Summers tend to be warm to hot, with cooler nighttime temperatures, while winters are very snowy and cold, sometimes severely cold.
 Precipitation peaks during late spring and early summer.

 Record-cold temperature

 Rogers Pass is the location of the lowest temperature ever recorded in the contiguous United States.
 On January 20, 1954, a low temperature of -70 °F was recorded during a severe cold wave.
-Only Alaska, Antarctica, Canada, Greenland, China and Russia have recorded lower temperatures.
+Only Alaska, Antarctica, Canada, Greenland, Kazakhstan, and Russia have recorded lower temperatures.
 Since the establishment of the modern weather station in 1964, however, the temperature has not fallen below -46 °F.